WARIP/blog-PaperMod/content/posts/everyday_observations/i_am_really_grateful.md

 draft: false
 hidemeta: false
 comments: false
-description: "Most of the time, people's \'output\' (text, speech) is very much driven by hiding and showing some useful mask to the outer world, and it is not clear at first glance."
+description: "How amazing is it that X"
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: false